mrkaleArduinoLib/gbj_appthingsboard/README.md

 ## isConnected()

 #### Description
-The method returns a flag whether the device is connected to the IoT platform.
+The method returns a flag whether the microcontroller is connected to the IoT platform.

 #### Syntax
     bool isConnected()